 - Be mindful of fluid replacement when head dependent or when patient prone

 Tongue necrosis from compression by an endotracheal tube or oral airway is rare, but devastating when it occurs.
+Other airway devices, such as oral airways, the LMA Supreme and the Fastrach intubating LM airway can also cause compression and ischemia injury.
+Click here for further discussion.
+We must be vigilant.
 It is within our power to minimize the risks.

 May the Force Be With You